 Either way, applying early decision is a big commitment.
 If you apply this way, you should be totally sure you want to attend that school.
-Let's review the pros and cons of early decision, as well as look at all the schools with early decision admission.
+Let's review the pros and cons of early decision and look at all the schools that currently offer early decision admission.

 What Is Early Decision?